-Prior to the July 1, 2021 remarketing of the bonds, total principal outstanding was \$156,390.
-Pursuant to the remarketing of the bonds, bonds proceeds totaled \$150,080.
-Additionally, the bonds were priced with a premium resulting in additional proceeds of \$24,923.
-The premium was used to: terminate the SWAPs under the prior VRDB structure at a cost of \$17,675; downsize the outstanding principal balance by \$6,310; and pay the underwriters discount and costs of issuance totaling \$938.
+Pursuant to the remarketing of the bonds, bonds proceeds and the premium were used to: terminate the SWAPs under the prior VRDB structure; downsize the outstanding principal balance; and pay the costs of issuance.

 The primary purpose of the remarketing of the bonds was to eliminate market risks associated with the VRDB's, as well as the requirements of letters of credit and swap agreements that were in place in conjunction with the VRDB structure.
 No significant economic gain or loss nor change in cash flow resulted from the remarketing.